 On January 6, 2017, NuScale submitted the first SMR DC application for review by the NRC.
 On March 15, 2017, the NRC completed its acceptance review and docketed the application.
-The staff then issued the acceptance review letter to NuScale on March 23, 2017 and developed a full review schedule with public milestones that was transmitted to NuScale on May 22, 2017.
+The staff then issued the acceptance review letter to NuScale on March 23, 2017, and developed a full review schedule with public milestones that was transmitted to NuScale on May 22, 2017.
 On April 11, 2018, the staff completed Phase 1 of the review.
-The staff's review is currently in Phase 2 and Phase 3.
-To date the NRC has identified 29 significantly challenging issues requiring resolution and that have the potential to adversely affect the review schedule.
-Of these 29 issues, 13 are now considered resolved.
+The staff's review is currently in Phases 2, 3, and 4.
+There are 14 significantly challenging issues requiring resolution and that have the potential to adversely affect the review schedule.
 On January 17, 2019, the staff issued a letter to NuScale communicating the current status of the DC application review.
-The letter stated that overall.
-NuScale and the staff have made substantial progress in bringing issues to closure, and the staff anticipates meeting the Phase 2 public milestone date of May 16, 2019, for the majority of the review areas.
+The letter stated that overall, NuScale and the staff have made substantial progress in bringing issues to closure, and the staff anticipates meeting the Phase 2 public milestone date of May 16, 2019, for the majority of the review areas.
 However, because of delays in the resolution of several challenging issues, some parts of the review may not meet this public milestone.
 Notwithstanding the likelihood that the Phase 2 milestone may be partially missed, the staff assesses that the overall 42-month schedule can still be met, if there is timely resolution of the remaining issues.
-As of February 28, 2019, the staff has issued 514 RAIs, which included 1,309 questions and the applicant has responded to 1,262 of these questions.
-Of the 514 RAIs issued, 299 RAIs (~58%) are now closed.
-As of February 28, 2019, NuScale has responded to approximately 45 percent of RAI questions within the 60 days agreed to in the staff's May 22, 2017, schedule letter for the design certification review.
+As of April 30, 2019, the staff has issued 518 RAIs, which included 1,318 questions and the applicant has responded to 1,284 of these questions.
+Of the 518 RAIs issued, 312 RAIs (~60%) are now closed.
+As of April 30, 2019, NuScale has responded to approximately 70 percent of RAI questions within the 60 days agreed to in the staff's May 22, 2017, schedule letter for the design certification review.